-13.2 Development Rock Segregation
+13.3 Development Rock Segregation

-Development rock segregation and disposal is explained in detail in the Pogo Development RockSegregation and Tracking Procedures (refer to Appendix A of the Pogo Mine Monitoring Plan).
+Development rock segregation and disposal is explained in detail in the Pogo Waste Rock Characterization SWP (refer to the Waste Rock Segregation SWP referenced in Section 21 - Related Documents).
 It includes a description of:

 - Development Rock Sampling;

 - Development Rock Geochemical Analysis;

 - Development Rock Segregation; and

 - Development Rock Tracking and Documentation.